Close Menu

 What Is The Best Time To Visit Ireland For Outdoor Activities?

-May through September offers the warmest weather and longest days for hiking, cycling, and outdoor exploring.
-However, Ireland’s mild climate makes outdoor activities possible year-round with proper clothing.
-Winter brings fewer crowds and dramatic stormy coastlines that many visitors find equally appealing.
+May through September offers warmest weather and longest days for hiking and cycling.
+Ireland’s mild climate allows year-round outdoor activities with proper clothing.

 How Can I Keep My Clothes Dry Without Carrying An Umbrella?